sjwarren91/ClickyGame/README.md

 # ClickandMorty
 How well do you know Rick and Morty?
-Put your knwoledge to the test by taking this memory game.
+Put your knowledge to the test by taking this memory game.

 ## What is it?
 This is a simple memorization game.
 The aim of the game is to click each Rick once and only once.
 If you click each Rick once you win, click on a rick twice and you'll have to start again!